kinestetika/MetaErg/README.md

 * enables the user to add custom HMMs and expand the set of functional genes as needed.

 When using metaerg, please cite [Xiaoli Dong and Marc Strous (2019) Frontiers in Genetics](https://www.frontiersin.org/articles/10.3389/fgene.2019.00999/full)

+## Important changes in version 2.5.10
+* Now using minced instead of CRISPdetect for crispr detection
+* Updated the blast database to GTDB 220, CDD to 3.21.
+The database now includes (113104, 189, 14447) taxa for (prokaryotes, eukaryotes and viruses) respectively.
+* Fixed installation problems with some dependencies such as antismash, deepsig and some databases

 ## Important changes in version 2.5
 * Comparative genomics mode was added.
 This depends on MMSeqs and Famsa.
 These programs are automatically installed by metaerg.